How to deal with a Provincial Court Financial Statement (Form 4)

 - If you're getting workers' compensation benefits: copies of the three most recent benefit statements.

-- If you're getting income assistance: a statement from the Ministry of Social Development and Social Innovation that shows how much you've received in benefits and for which months you got it — ask your employment assistance worker for this.
+- If you're getting income assistance: a statement from the Ministry of Social Development & Poverty Reduction that shows how much you've received in benefits and for which months you got it — ask your employment assistance worker for this.

 - If you own a home or other property: a copy of the most recent assessment notice (usually from BC Assessment if the property is in BC).